 The cost of altruistic surrogacy often drowns out the conversation about how to make sure a surrogate is not out of pocket.

 If you are wondering how much surrogacy costs in Australia, you can read this post.
+And even better, you can check out this list of surrogacy costs, and download the template guide for your team to complete.

 It is a fact universally known, that altruistic surrogates don’t like to talk about money.
 We don’t like asking for money, and we’d rather spend our own money than burden our intended parents.
 We feel that any talk about money can undermine the altruism of the gift that we’re giving.
 And let’s be honest, no one really likes talking about money.
 But in surrogacy arrangements, you kind of have to grin and bear it, because you have to talk about money at some stage.